University of Sheffield: Governance

-Committees
+Bodies

-There are several bodies which govern the university, including the council, the Senate and the faculties.
-The council is the governing body of the university, which is responsible for the strategic development, legal and regulatory affairs, and performance of university business (finance and property).
+The bodies which govern the university under the terms of its royal charter are the council, the senate and the faculties.

+The council is the governing body of the university.
+It is responsible for the strategic development, legal and regulatory affairs, and performance of university business (finance and property).
 Council membership comprises a majority of non-executive lay members appointed under the statutes of the university.
-The chair and pro-chancellor of the council is currently Tony Pedder.
-The Senate manages the academic side of the university.
+The chair of council and pro-chancellor is Martin Temple.

+The senate manages the academic side of the university.
 It is the highest academic authority of the university, and is also responsible for the regulation of research work and students' discipline.
-The Senate is chaired by the vice-chancellor, with its membership drawn mainly from the university's academic staff.
-The five faculties regulates departmental teaching, research, examination, and also admission.
-They are responsible for making recommendations to the Senate on the award of degrees, fellowships, and academic staff appointments and promotions.
+The senate is chaired by the vice-chancellor, with its membership drawn mainly from the university's academic staff.

+The five faculties regulate departmental teaching, research, examination and admission.
+They are responsible for making recommendations to the senate on the award of degrees, fellowships, and academic staff appointments and promotions.
-The university central committees also include the University Executive Board, whose members are: president and vice-chancellor (or simply vice-chancellor), provost and deputy vice chancellor, chief financial officer, executive director of corporate services, executive director of academic services, five faculty vice-presidents, three cross-cutting vice-presidents (education, innovation and research), and university secretary.
-The board provides leadership and management, as well as advises the vice-chancellor on operational matters. the vice-chancellor is the chief executive and accountable officer of the university.
-The current vice-chancellor is Koen Lamberts, and the provost and deputy vice chancellor is Gill Valentine.

-Court

-The Court was the University's supreme governing body, which existed to foster relations between the University and the community, and included lay members, many of whom are university alumni.
-Ex-officio members of the Court included all the members of Parliament (MPs) of Sheffield, the Bishops of Sheffield and Hallam, and the chief constable of South Yorkshire Police.
-It also included representatives of professional bodies such as the Arts Council, Royal Society and the General Medical Council.
-The Court of the University was disbanded during the 2014-15 academic year, and is no longer a University committee.
+Officers

+The officers of the university are the chancellor, the president and vice-chancellor, the chair of council and pro-chancellor, the vice-presidents and heads of the facilities, the vice-president for education, the vice-president for research and innovation, the university secretary, the treasurer, and two other pro-chancellors.